MetPX/sarracenia/doc/Admin.rst

   email or phone number for questions about the data and it's availability, then all of those collection activities might use a single 'source' account.

-  Each source gets a sx_<user> exchange for injection of data posts, and, similar to a subscriber to send log messages about processing and receipt of data.
+  Each source gets a xs_<user> exchange for injection of data posts, and, similar to a subscriber to send log messages about processing and receipt of data.

   Each source is able to view all of the messages for data it has injected, but the location where all of these messages are available varies according to administrator configuration of log routing.
   So a source may inject data on pumpA, but may subscribe to logs on a different pump.
+The logs corresponding to the data the source injected are written in exchange xl_<user>.

   When a route injects data, the path is modified by sarracenia to prepend a fixed upper part of the directory tree.
 The first level directory is the day of ingest into the network in